 Will It Grow Hair All Over The Body?

-There is no evidence Halo Beauty causes Hirtiusm – which is the medical term for excess body hair.
-Looking over the ingredients, I can say Ive never seen any cases of excess body hair associated with any of the ingredients.
+There is no evidence Halo Beauty causes hirtiusm – the medical term for excess body hair growth.
+I've never seen cases of excess body hair associated with any of the ingredients.

 Can Men Use Halo Beauty?